 2b.
 Data Management System Update and Initiatives for 2025

 The Data Coordinator, Mr. Sungkuk Kang, presented a summary of the status of all TCC-related data management systems’ update and new initiatives for further development in 2025 by the Secretariat (NPFC-2025-TCC08-IP02).
-Updated have been made to the Members Home, Significant Dates/Events, Meeting Page, Transshipment Map, Annual Reports, Vessel Registry, HSBI Events, e-IUU, Pacific Saury Weekly Report, Chub Mackerel Monthly/Weekly Report, and Collaboration sections.
+Updates have been made to the Members Home, Significant Dates/Events, Meeting Page, Transshipment Map, Annual Reports, Vessel Registry, HSBI Events, e-IUU, Pacific Saury Weekly Report, Chub Mackerel Monthly/Weekly Report, and Collaboration sections.
 In 2025, the Secretariat intends to advance the following key initiatives: incorporating a dashboard in the Member Portal to improve user accessibility and efficiency, integration of air surveillance data, implementing the transshipment API, improving Member account management, and regularly updating the NPFC website to ensure its data management systems align with Member requirements.

 The TCC thanked the Secretariat for continuing to develop the NPFC data management system and improve its functionality and usability.